EGI-Federation/documentation/content/en/internal/helpdesk/features/issue-type-values/_index.md

 title: "Issue type values"
 type: docs
 weight: 30
 description: >
-"List of the values of the Issue Type field for the several ticket types"
+  List of the values of the Issue Type field for the several ticket types
 ---

 ## USER tickets